OPR-Project/OpenPlaceRecognition/README.md

   You will be be asked to authorize the Google Drive access.
 After that, the weights will be downloaded to the `weights` directory.
 For more details, see the [DVC documentation](https://dvc.org/doc).
 </details>

+## ITLP-Campus dataset

+We introduce the ITLP-Campus dataset.
+The dataset was recorded on the Husky robotics platform on the university campus and consists of tracks recorded at different times of day (day/dusk/night) and different seasons (winter/spring).
+You can find more detail in the [VitalyyBezuglyj/ITLP-Campus](https://github.com/VitalyyBezuglyj/ITLP-Campus) repository.

 ## Package Structure

 ### opr.datasets